snoop2head/scss_practice/_notes/SCSS_notes.md

-## SCSS
+## 🥤 SCSS Initialization

-- preprocessor for CSS
+- SCSS is preprocessor for CSS
-- saas is compiles SCSS into CSS
+- sass compiles SCSS into CSS
 - with SCSS, you can make CSS like a programming language

 ### [Initialize with npm and yarn](https://youtu.be/DT5uy4n28p8?t=349)

+- Following commands can initialize scss development environment in other projects also.
+- Dependencies that are limited to this project are described in separate sections

 ```shell
 npm init